 Accounting skills needed for the acquisition, production/depletion and retirement of oil and gas properties.
 Differences between full cost and successful efforts accounting methods.
 Discussion of accounting for joint ventures, taxation of oil and gas properties, analysis of financial statements and disclosures issued by oil and natural gas firms.
-Prerequisites: ACCT 5013, ACCT 2113 or ACCT 2213.
 (TBA)